144.1486 Rural community health centers.

 Subd.
 8. Requirements.
 The commissioner shall develop a list of requirements for community health centers and a tracking and reporting system to assess benefits realized from the program to ensure that projects are on schedule and effectively utilizing state funds.

-The commissioner shall require community health centers established or supported through the grant program to:
+The commissioner shall require community health centers established through the grant program to:

-(3) maintain policies and procedures that ensure that no person will be denied services because of inability to pay; and
+(11) develop and implement policies and procedures, including a sliding scale fee schedule, that assure that no person will be denied services because of inability to pay;

 Subd.
 9. Precautions.
 The commissioner may withhold, delay, or cancel grant funding if a grant recipient does not comply with program requirements and objectives.